 England & Wales training topics

-Our e-learning and classroom courses cover the essentials you need to help your clients manage their debts.
+Our e-learning and virtual classroom courses cover the essentials you need to help your clients manage their debts.

 Which courses are suitable for me?

 - New Adviser - gives new advisers an understanding of the basic principles of money advice.

 - Advice Work/ Caseworker - develops skills and knowledge further so advisers can to deal with the majority of debt problems.

 - Specialist - helps advisers deal with more complex cases.

 Here’s a summary of some of our courses.
 We are always developing new courses so register/ log in to browse our full current programme.

 New to money advice?
 This course will give you the foundations of money advice.
 It includes how to categorise debts, complete comprehensive budgets, maximise a client’s income, basic signposting and the key actions and implications involved in the money advice process